-Because of limitations of space, this handbook provides an abbreviated version of the Rules for Personnel Administration (Chapter 284 of the Nevada Administrative Code), State statutes and federal laws that govern the classified services and when applicable the unclassified service.
+This handbook provides an abbreviated version of the Rules for State Personnel Administration (Chapter 284 of the Nevada Administrative Code), state statutes and federal laws that govern the classified services and when applicable the unclassified service.

-You will find references at the end of most sections to the Nevada Revised Statutes (NRS), Nevada Administrative Code (NAC), State Administrative Manual (SAM), department website information, and/or State policies and guidelines where you can obtain further information on a particular topic.
+You will find references at the end of most sections to the Nevada Revised Statutes (NRS), Nevada Administrative Code (NAC), State Administrative Manual (SAM), department website information, and/or state policies and guidelines where you can obtain further information on a particular topic.